Levi-Michael/terraform-aws-web-app/README.md

 TOPIC

-    A Terraform project splite for two state's that deploy Jenkins and Docker AWS environment.
+    A Terraform project split for two state's that deploy Jenkins and Docker AWS environment.

 SHORT DESCRIPTION